CMSROMA/LQProd/README.md

 ```
 (Info about NanoAODv9 at https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv9)

-Edit .dat files with the CMSSW release used for NanoAODv9:
+Edit .dat files with the CMSSW release used for NanoAODv9 and MiniAODv2:
 write
 ```
+MiniAOD 10_6_20
 NanoAODv2 10_6_27
 ```
 in all these .dat files:
 ```